daquexian/dnntools/README.md

 ## Usage

-**Please install pycaffe first.**

-Install this package by pip (It only support Python3.5+ for I used type annotation) :
+Install this package by pip (It only support Python3.5+ for I used type annotation, **and you need install pycaffe first.**) :

 ```bash
 pip3 install dnntools